The Kingdom of Heaven Is at Hand: How To Repent

 - The Significance of God’s Doing the Work of Judgment and Chastisement

 Now, God’s judgment work is nearing its end, and all kinds of disasters occur one after another, so we don’t have much of a chance to repent.
 At this crucial moment, only by accepting God’s judgment work in the last days can we escape sins and achieve true repentance.
-Otherwise, our dream to will never be realized.
+Otherwise, our dream to enter the kingdom of heaven will never be realized.